Skip to content

 Regional Councils

-NICA is first a membership organization; without members it ceases to exist.
-Therefore its first priority is to grow membership and provide value to the members it serves.
-Forming NICA Regional Councils supports NICA’s long term strategic goal of growing membership.
-In order to work in concert with the Board, one person from each council serves on the BOD as a voting ex-officio member.
-Historically Regional Councils activate members in local concerns, add new members, provide more professional voices, develop leadership and offer a focused geographic presence while building a stronger “National” NICA.
+NICA is first a Membership-Driven Organization.
+Without members it ceases to exist; therefore, its first priorities are to Grow Membership and Provide Value to the members it serves.
+Forming NICA Regional Councils supports NICA’s Long Term Strategic Goal of Growing Membership.
+In order to work in concert with the Board, one person from each Council serves on the BOD as a Voting Ex-Officio Member.
+Historically, Regional Councils activate members around local concerns, add new members, provide more professional voices, develop leadership, and offer a focused geographic presence while building a stronger, “National” NICA.

 West Council

-In 2006, Tony Trafton, CCE and Chuck Dugan asked Rey O’Day if she would oversee an organization dedicated to educating concessionaires and creating benefit programs for its members.
-Out of those conversations a group was formed called Associated Business Owners Guild (ABOG) which was modeled after the LA County Fair Communication Committee.
-O’Day had twice served on the NICA Advisory Committee and thought ABOG and NICA would be a perfect merger.
+In 2006, Tony Trafton, CCE and Chuck Dugan asked Rey O’Day if she would oversee an Organization dedicated to educating Concessionaires and creating Benefit Programs for its members.
+Out of those conversations, the Associated Business Owners Guild (ABOG) was formed, modeled after the LA County Fair Communication Committee.
+Rey had twice served on the NICA Advisory Committee and thought ABOG and NICA would be a perfect merger.
 The NICA Board adopted a resolution that made that happen.
-The kick-off for the NICA West Council was at the Western Fairs Association (WFA) convention which was held in January 2007 in Reno, NV.
+The kick-off for the West Council was at the Western Fairs Association (WFA) Convention which was held in January 2007 in Reno, NV.

 East Council

-In June 2016, the Northeast Council was launched and held their first regional Rally at The Big E in West Springfield, MA in the fall of 2016.
-Their Council Members primarily work routes in the Northeast from Maryland/Pennsylvania to Maine.
-In 2019, they supported the Erie County Fair’s 4H Beef Auction by raising $17,000 to purchase the Grand Champion.
+In June 2016, the Northeast Council was launched and held their first regional Bingo Rally at The Big E in West Springfield, MA in the Fall of 2016.
+In 2019, they supported the Erie County Fair’s 4H Beef Auction by raising $17,000 to purchase the Grand Champion Steer.

-In May 2018, The Southeast Council met for the first time to begin some Strategic Planning and set goals for their first year.
-In October 2019, they held their well-attended inaugural event, the Rally in Raleigh at the North Carolina State Fair, an event that continues each fall.
-Additionally, they have taken on responsibility for some successful Florida fundraisers such as the South Florida Bowling Tournament and St. Lucie’s Casino Night.
+In May 2018, the Southeast Council met for the first time to begin some Strategic Planning and set goals for their first year.
+In October 2019, they held their inaugural event at the North Carolina State Fair, which continues each Fall.

 NICA Foundation: Honoring the Past, Present & Future